SergioCoboLopez/Workshop_ESA/docs/GoldSim_Models/index.md

 ---

 This section covers a series of models specific for the workshop at the [ESA Annual Meeting](https://esa.org/portland2023/) of 2023.
-Remember that GoldSim offers two very good [free courses](https://www.goldsim.com/Web/Customers/Education/Overview/) and other [learning resources](https://www.goldsim.com/Web/Customers/).
-There is also an active [community of users](https://www.goldsim.com/Web/Customers/Community/) who can provide help.
+Don't forget that GoldSim provides two excellent [free courses](https://www.goldsim.com/Web/Customers/Education/Overview/) and other valuable [learning materials](https://www.goldsim.com/Web/Customers/).
+Additionally, there is a thriving [community of users](https://www.goldsim.com/Web/Customers/Community/) who can provide help.

 The main elements that we are going to use in the next models are: